 38. Swap out brown rice or quinoa (yes, even the new super food!) which both add up to about 220 calories per cup for cauliflower or roasted peppers that are only about 30 calories per cup.

 40. Love a peanut butter smoothie?
-Try two tablespoons of powdered peanut butter instead.
+Try two tablespoons of low-calorie powdered peanut butter instead.

 41. Satisfy your sweet tooth by swapping two Reese’s peanut butter cups for one mini.

-42. Skip the bagel and in favor of whole-wheat toast.
+42. Skip the bagel in favor of whole-wheat toast.

 43. Trade in a cappuccino for a regular a cup of Joe.